New hire checklist: A step-by-step guide to onboarding employees In France [2024]

 Jun 15, 2023

-So, you’ve successfully hired your first employee in France.
-Great news!
+So, your hiring in France turned out to be successful—this is great news!
 The next step is onboarding.
-Creating a smooth onboarding experience helps to ensure employees are engaged, committed to the company’s success, and feel like a member of a team.
+Creating a smooth onboarding experience helps to ensure employees are engaged, committed to the company’s success, and feel like members of a team.

 There are many moving parts to the employee onboarding experience, and as experts will tell you, a top-tier process lasts well beyond the first few days of an employee working for you.
 In this guide, we’ll give you an onboarding checklist that covers everything from paperwork and compliance to devices, access to apps, training, and a 90-day plan to ensure your new employees are successful well beyond their first day.